Alabama Dog Bite Lawyer

 If an animal is dangerous around others, the owner has a responsibility to keep others safe.
 For instance, you might notice a “Beware of Dog” sign posted on the owner’s property or see dogs strapped into muzzles.

 Careless management or allowing a dog to roam free can result in serious injuries to innocent victims.
-In Birmingham, you have the right to hold neglectful owners responsible for injuries and damages.
+In Alabama, you have the right to hold neglectful owners responsible for injuries and damages.

 The rabies virus affects humans and animals.
 If an infected animal scratches or bites someone, the virus can cause damage to the central nervous system.
 Without proper treatment, rabies is often fatal.